 Lower Waterfall on Bubbling Spring Branch 10-5-07

-Directions: From the intersection of the Blue Ridge Parkway and Hwy 215, head north on Hwy 215 for 0.4 miles and park on the left in the obvious parking area.
+Directions: From the intersection of the Blue Ridge Parkway and NC215, head north on 215 for 0.4 miles and park on the left in the obvious parking area.
 The edge of the pavement generally stays rutted, so pull off slowly or you could bend a rim.
 This is the same parking as people use for the Mountains to Sea Trail.

 Upper Waterfall on Bubbling Spring Branch 10-5-07

-Bubbling Spring Branch Cascade is just down the road.
-From the Parkway, drive north on Hwy 215 for 1.8 miles and pull off on the right where the guard rail curves in.
+Bubbling Spring Branch Cascade is just down the road - and is viewable from the road.
+From the Parkway, drive north on NC215 for 1.8 miles and pull off on the right where the guard rail curves in.
 You will pass 3 other curved in places, but you will know you are at the right one when you see the scene above.
-Also you can see that littering pigs stop here - including the smoking pigs who think it's OK to toss their cigarette butts on the ground.
-The cascade is slowly being obscured by the foliage.
+Years ago, there was a good view of the waterfall from the road, but that view is slowly being obscured by the foliage.
 The little adventure here is going down for a closer look at the waterfall and climbing up the bedrock to the right of the falls.
 Go under the obvious heavily eroded place under the guard rail and take the short but steep goat trail down to creek level.
 Go through the camp site and to the base of the falls.
 Once there, look for the little path to the right that takes you around the water and out on the bedrock.
 If - and only if - this rock is dry, you can scoot up the dry parts for a look at what you can't see from the road.
 The bedrock here has a lot of orange in it.
-This is also a good area for blooming Catawba and Rosebay Rhododendron and Mountain Laurel.
+This is also a good area for blooming Catawba and Rosebay Rhododendron and Mountain Laurel in season.
 Here's a bit of what's up there - and wear something to swim in if it's a warm day!

 Bubbling Spring Branch Cascades 6-16-07